The proposal heads to the California Coastal Commission

 By Jonathan Friedman/Assistant Editor

-In a sharp reversal of last month’s straw vote, the City Council on Wednesday unanimously rejected the portion of the Santa Monica Mountains Conservancy’s parks access plan to bring overnight camping sites to the city of Malibu, except for the two proposed for disabled visitors at Ramirez Canyon Park.
-The council instead decided to pursue amending Malibu’s Local Coastal Program to ban overnight camping in parks and recreation areas within the city limits.
-The California Coastal Commission, which usually supports public access, votes on LCP amendments.
+To the anger of Santa Monica Mountains Conservancy Executive Director Joe Edmiston, the City Council on Wednesday unanimously voted against the portion of his parks access plan to bring overnight camping sites to the city of Malibu, except for the two proposed for disabled visitors at Ramirez Canyon Park.
+The council supported most of the other features of the plan.

 “The best thing for Malibu is not to allow overnight camping,” said Mayor Pro Tem Pamela Conley Ulich, who was the lone council member not to support overnight camping when the council first heard this issue last month.
 She added, “I want to commend [the rest of the council] for rethinking this.”